 What Is Ground Rent?

 Ground rent is a separate payment from service charges.
-It's a payment to the freeholder for the right to occupy the land.
-On GHA properties, ground rent is typically nominal.
+It is a payment to the freeholder for the right to occupy the land.
+On government-owned estate properties, ground rent is typically nominal.
 On some private leasehold properties, ground rent can be more substantial and may have escalation clauses written into the lease that cause it to increase over time.

 In the UK, ground rent reform has made escalating ground rent clauses illegal on new leases.
-Gibraltar has its own legal framework and the rules differ, so check the ground rent terms in your specific lease carefully with your solicitor.
+Gibraltar has its own legal framework, governed principally by the Landlord and Tenant Act 1983, and the rules differ from England and Wales.
+Check the ground rent terms in your specific lease carefully with your solicitor.

 What Is Freehold Property in Gibraltar and Where Does It Exist?